top of page

 2:00 pm

 I was a little concerned that a tour of Warner Bros.
-Studios might be a little touristy, but figured that by paying $95 for the TCM Classic Films Tour, I would screen out the riff-raff.
+Studios might be a little touristy but figured that by paying $95 for the TCM Classic Films Tour, I would screen out the riff-raff.
 Little did I realize that there were two even more expensive tours, with the Deluxe Tour topping out at a breathtaking $330 . . . so in the end I was the riff-raff.

 As you may realize I enjoy walking in the footsteps of history and therefore was hoping that we'd visit the exact location where some of the most important movies ever made were made.
-Instead we quickly drove by some of these locations and spent entirely too much time visiting the set of the Jennifer Hudson Show, of which I'm proud to say, I didn't know even existed.
+Instead, we quickly drove by some of these locations and spent entirely too much time visiting the set of the Jennifer Hudson Show, of which I'm proud to say, I didn't know even existed.

-Visiting the prop department enabled me to see some iconic props: a mirror from Mildred Pierce, the piano from Casablanca (the tv series), and the president's desk from The West Wing.
+Visiting the prop department enabled me to see some iconic props: a mirror from Mildred Pierce, the piano from Casablanca (the TV series), and the president's desk from The West Wing.
 Interesting, but the whole place, packed with hundreds of old lamps, vases, and chairs reminded me of a very large Pottery Barn.

 Warner Bros is really pushing everything Friends, giving tourers the ability to take a photo in a reproduction Central Perk, and in front of the actual opening credits' fountain.
-It all was a little much and by the end I couldn't stand to look at another 6 foot x 10 foot photo of those six ever-smiling faces.
-Later when Mrs. AAR mentioned to our guide that he must love his job, he replied ambivalently "it's all a little formulaic" (not sure if he meant the tour or his job).
+It all was a little much and by the end, I couldn't stand to look at another 6 foot x 10 foot photo of those six ever-smiling faces.
+Later when Mrs. AAR mentioned to our guide that he must love his job, he replied ambivalently "It's all a little formulaic" (not sure if he meant the tour or his job).

-Though it did come with free snacks and a display containing Jack Warner's personal phone book.
+However it did come with free snacks and a display containing Jack Warner's personal phone book.

 I called Salvador Dali's number . . . hey you never know

-Besides Jack's phone book, the most interesting part of the tour was when our guide pointed to a building just outside the lot and said "that's the Smoke House restaurant, George Clooney ate there so much while filming ER, that he named his company Smokehouse Pictures."
+Besides Jack's phone book, the most interesting part of the tour was when our guide pointed to a building just outside the lot and said "That's the Smoke House restaurant, George Clooney ate there so much while filming ER, that he named his company Smokehouse Pictures."

 5:30 pm

-Dined on a shrimp cocktail, wedge salad, porterhouse and a Modello at . . . the Smoke House restaurant.
+Dined on a shrimp cocktail, wedge salad, porterhouse, and a Modello at . . . the Smoke House restaurant.
 Excellent, though the shrimp could have been a little snappier.
-This place is an LA classic with red Naugahyde¹ booths, a very clubby bar with of course, autographed photos of patrons lining all the walls (and all at rather economical prices).
+This place is an LA classic with red Naugahyde¹ booths, and a very clubby bar with of course, autographed photos of patrons lining all the walls (and all at rather economical prices).
 There can be no better way to end a tour of the Warner Bros. lot (or possibly in lieu of).

 7:30 pm